WPBeginner

 WPForm authorization code

-Enter your code, along with the account nickname (make sure it’s something that is familiar) into those fields.
-Click ‘Connect’ and you’re done.
+Enter your code, along with the account nickname (make sure it’s familiar), into those fields.
+Click ‘Connect,’ and you are done.

 Just be sure those two fields are on your optin form.